Things to do in Galveston TX

 Getting there is half the fun

-Galveston TX has so many things to do on it, it’s hard to keep my list under control.
-There also theaters, surfing, beach fun and so much more.
-My family and I were planning a trip down to Galveston for a while now, but we missed the hot deals on tickets so we decided to road trip there.
+My family and I were planning a trip down to Galveston for a while now, but we missed the hot deals on tickets, so we decided to road trip there.

-Not only did we save a bucket load of money but we also had so much fun getting to drive there and see more of Texas.
+Not only did we save a bucket load of money, but we also had so much fun getting to drive there and see more of Texas.
 We went through four different audiobooks for family, we played our favorite travel games and the kids each had their own road trip travel binder filled with fun activities.

 If you ever get the chance to do something crazy like that, I highly recommend it.